 The Mayo Clinic recommends applying cold compresses to the burn to reduce pain and swelling.
 Tea bags or cooled brewed tea also do the trick, according to some natural health and home remedy websites.

-In addition to water, aloe (at right) is the most universal burn medication.
+In addition to water, aloe is the most universal burn medication.
 It can be taken by mouth, but is most often applied to the skin.
 The inner part of the aloe leaf produces a clear, jelly-like sap believed to stimulate the skin and assist in new cell growth.

 “Some chemicals in aloe gel seem to be able to increase circulation in the tiny blood vessels in the skin, as well as kill bacteria,” according to the National Institutes of Health and the National Library of Medicine.
 “Aloe seems to speed wound healing…preventing cell death around the wound.”